johanix/hackathon120/README.md

 rolling keys, etc) **rapidly** and **automatically** get reflected in the parent zone.
 There are three mechanisms that may be explored:

-1. **"NOTIFY + CDS/CSYNC":** Child sends a generalized notify to parent notification target.
-Parent scans child zone for **CDS**/**CSYNC**, validates the result and updates parent zone according to policy.
+1. **"NOTIFY + CDS/CSYNC lookup":** Child sends a generalized notify (NOTIFY(CDS) or NOTIFY(CSYNC) to parent notification target.
+Parent looks up **CDS** or **CSYNC** record in child zone, validates the result and updates parent zone according to policy.

 2. **"DNS Update":** Child sends a **SIG(0)** signed DNS Update to parent update target.
 Parent does the same validation as in the **CDS**/**CSYNC** case and updates the parent zone according to policy.

-3. **"Update via API":** We will simulate this by having child zones with notification or update targets be a "registrar" instead of the parent.
+3. **"Update via API":** If there is time for this alternative, then it will be simulated by having child zones with notification or update targets be a "registrar" instead of the parent.
 The "registrar" figures out what change is needed in the parent zone for the child delegation and then performs that update via an API provided by the parent (rather than EPP, as we don't have any EPP infrastructure).

 ## EXISTING STUFF

-1. There is a general implementation (in Go) of the proposed experimental "**DSYNC**" record type as a private RR type (a la **draft-ietf-dnsop-generalized-notify-01**).
-There is also support for conversion between **DSYNC** presentation format and RFC3597 presentation format (for "unknown RRtypes").
+1. There is a general implementation (written in Go) of the proposed experimental "**DSYNC**" record type as a private RR type (a la **draft-ietf-dnsop-generalized-notify-01**).
+There is also support for conversion between **DSYNC** presentation format and RFC3597 presentation format (for "unknown RRtypes"), if needed.

-2. There is a simple authoritative nameserver (also written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc. The nameserver already has an API, although the API will need
+2. There is a simple authoritative nameserver (written in Go) that supports inbound and outbound zone transfers, responding to different DNS queries, receive and send **NOTIFY** messages, etc. The nameserver already has an API, although the API will need